GusMuche/homebridge-zipabox-platform/README.md

 --------- | -------
-accessory | MUST be ZipaAccessory, will say at Homebridge to use the good plugin type | Select the Accessory Type. switch (default) -others see below- name | Name of your plugin, will be displayed in HomeKit (muss be unique) USERNAME | Username use to connect to my.zipato.com PASSWORD | Password use to connect to my.zipato.com > never publish your Config <br> with this infos server_ip | Local ip of your Box : format 192.168.0.1 - do not add http or port uuid | uuid of your devices Switch (see Below) uuidB | (Optional) Specify a second uuid for a service with two implemented<br>Characteristic - see below - manufacturer | Manufacturer of your device.
+accessory | MUST be ZipaAccessory, will say at Homebridge to use the good plugin type | Select the Accessory Type. switch (default) -others see below- name | Name of your plugin, will be displayed in HomeKit (muss be unique) - see below - username | Username use to connect to my.zipato.com password | Password use to connect to my.zipato.com > never publish your Config <br> with this infos server_ip | Local ip of your Box : format 192.168.0.1 - do not add http or port uuid | uuid of your devices Switch (see Below) uuidb | (Optional) Specify a second uuid for a service with two implemented<br>Characteristic - see below - manufacturer | Manufacturer of your device.
 No more use than info in HomeKit model | Model of your device.
 No more use than info in HomeKit serial | Serial number of your device.
 No more use than info in HomeKit